Creativity and the unconscious illustrated

 Meditation, in many spiritual, religious and psychological traditions, is described as calming the waters.
 When the surface settles, we become able to see slightly deeper, still from above, still conscious, but with glimpses of the shapes and silhouettes below.

-You can even hear David Lynch using similar language, when he talks about transcendental meditation, stating that there is “an ocean of consciousness” out there, presumably referring to the unconscious as a reservoir of information, that can be accessed via meditation.
+You can even hear David Lynch using similar language, when he talks about transcendental meditation, stating that there is “an ocean of consciousness” out there, referring to the unconscious as a reservoir of information, that can be accessed via meditation.

 David Lynch quite often also talked about catching individual ideas from a current and my interpretation is that, while having different vocabulary, he is referring to those droplets of unconscious material.